Class Description

 In the next section of class, we will transition towards advancing your essay drafts, using the planning tools you developed in the first section.
 You will have several opportunities to workshop your essays and receive in-depth feedback during this portion of class, all with an eye towards enriching the larger project of your book-length collection.
 Throughout the workshopping portion of class, we will have multiple planning touchpoints, adjusting planning as your essays develop, so that you will leave this course with a clear vision in your next steps towards bringing your essay collection to life.

-Important dates: The application deadline for this class is Friday, December 20th, 2024, by 11:59pm (EST).
+Important dates: The application deadline for this class has now passed.
+All applicants can expect to hear back within 2 weeks of the application deadline.
 Applications submitted after the deadline will not be reviewed and will not receive a response.
 The payment deadline for admitted students is Monday, January 6th.

 Please note: Class does not meet on Tuesday, February 4th, or Tuesday, March 25th.